The Use of Self-Defense

 The use of deadly force, or that which may cause great bodily harm, may only be used to prevent the commission of a forcible felony.
 Forcible felonies are covered by the most serious of offenses, such as Treason, First or Second Degree Murder, Predatory Criminal Sexual Abuse of a Child, Criminal Sexual Assault, Arson, Kidnapping (and the more serious "aggravated" versions of those offenses), Robbery, Burglary/Residential Burglary, Aggravated Battery involving great bodily harm or permanent disfigurement or disability, and any other felony involving the use or threat of physical force or violence vs. another.
 One cannot set up death traps designed to severely injure or kill someone to prevent them from breaking into a non-dwelling, because a mere trespass to land, without more, is not a forcible felony.
-On the other hand, you can likely "blow the head off" of the guy that tries to rob your family's convenient store.
+On the other hand, you can likely kill the guy that tries to rob your family's convenience store.

 Citizen's Arrest in Chicago

 Although none of us are ever obliged to step in and stop a crime in progress, or take action to apprehend a criminal, such things do sometimes happen.
-We enjoy the same right to use force to effect a lawful arrest enjoyed by law enforcement, except that we can only use lethal force if we reasonably believe in the moment that such force is necessary to prevent death or great bodily harm to one's self, or another.
+We enjoy the same right to use force to effect a lawful arrest enjoyed by law enforcement, except that we can only use lethal force if we reasonably believe in the moment that such force is necessary to prevent death or great bodily harm to one's self or another.

-Speak Now To Our Knowledgeable Chicago Criminal Attorneys
+Speak Now to Our Knowledgeable Chicago Criminal Attorneys

-Crimes involving violence, such as battery, aggravated battery, and the like, are serious offenses that carry severe criminal penalties, as well as the exposure to potential civil liability including punitive damages (or "punishment money") against you.
+Crimes involving violence such as battery, aggravated battery, and the like, are serious offenses that carry severe criminal penalties, as well as the exposure to potential civil liability including punitive damages against you.
 If you have been arrested and charged with a criminal offense of any kind, you need the assistance of effective, aggressive legal representation.
 The Chicago criminal defense lawyers at Mitchell S. Sexner & Associates LLC have a wealth of combined experience and can provide you with top quality services.
 Call us at (800) 996-4824 and schedule your free initial consultation, today!